nokia/SReXperts/docs/nos/srlinux/advanced/nos-srlinux-activity-18.md

 ///
 ## Tasks

 **You should read these tasks from top-to-bottom before beginning the activity**.

 It is tempting to skip ahead but tasks may require you to have completed previous tasks before tackling them.

 /// warning
-MAC and IP addresses displayed in the outputs will differ from your Hackacton VM instance.
+MAC and IP addresses displayed in the outputs will differ from your Hackathon VM instance.
 ///

 ### Practice scapy
 This is an optional introductory exercise to get familiar with scapy.<p>
 Goal: generate an IPv6 `echo request` with payload "hackaton2025" from leaf11 to leaf13 (using system IPv6 addresses), via spine11.
 Verify that leaf13 successfully responds with an `echo reply`.<p>

 Start by opening 3 separate CLI sessions, one to each node: leaf11, spine11, leaf13.
 You can connect from your Hackaton VM instance using the following commands: